News & Analysis

 OpenAI Faces School Shooting Lawsuits: AI Liability Questions

-This article is general educational information, not legal advice.
-It does not evaluate the merits of any lawsuit, predict the outcome of the OpenAI litigation, or create an attorney-client relationship.
+This article is general educational commentary, not legal advice.
+It does not evaluate the merits of any lawsuit, predict outcomes, or create an attorney-client relationship.
+Nothing has been proven against OpenAI; the lawsuits are at an early stage.
+Allegations described below reflect plaintiffs' claims as set out in publicly filed complaints and press coverage at the time of filing.

 What the lawsuits claim